Radio in Essex – Summary of Stations

 Phoenix FM, Brentwood

 Community radio station run by volunteers serving Maldon and Burnham on Crouch.
-Went on-air in December 2007.
+Went on-air in December 2007, and set to rebrand in 2019 to cover a wider area.

 107 Garrison FM, Colchester